 There are currently major concerns in the global LGBTQI movement around the provision and protection of rights for gender and sexual minorities in Southeast Asia.
 In Indonesia, for example, the situation for LGBTQI people is worsening, with raids on LGBTQI gatherings, proposals to criminalise same sex relations in a revised Criminal Code and the establishment of anti-LGBTQI task forces.

-ASC supports activists with less access to resources and opportunities for training by providing small activity grants for seminars, workshops and trainings, and GiveOut’s funding will go to the ASEAN SOGIE Caucus’s small grants project.
-ASC is based in Manila, and receives technical and substantive support from OutRight Action International and funding from Arcus Foundation.
+ASEAN SOGIE Caucus supports activists with less access to resources and opportunities for training by providing small activity grants for seminars, workshops and trainings, and GiveOut’s funding will go to the ASC’s Supporting Capacity of Local LGBTIQ Activists initiative.
+Under the project, ASC provides financial and technical support to local activists working across Southeast Asia.
+After a 15-day application window, ASC received 38 eligible applications.
+Of these, ASC selected five organisations to support from Indonesia, Malaysia, Philippines and Vietnam.

-Your donation will help the ASEAN SOGIE Caucus to fund local Southeast Asian activists and their important work.
+Your donation will help the ASEAN SOGIE Caucus to build the regional movement and to advocate for equality, dignity and human rights for LGBTQI minorities.
 Follow the link to donate:

 Centre for Law and Policy Research